olsonpm/gulp-refresh/README.md

 This repo is based on a fork of Cyrus David's [gulp-livereload](https://github.com/vohof/gulp-livereload).
 Since he hasn't been active since a long time, it seemed like a good idea to fork it.
 I'm also using it in a lot of my upcoming projects and I didn't want it to just die.

+Please keep in mind that `v1.0.0` of this plugin is equal to `v3.8.1` (the latest version) of the original plugin.
+So no extra effort.
+Just replace `gulp-livereload` with the latest version of `gulp-refresh` in your dependencies.

 - [Installation](#install)
 - [Upgrade Notice](#3x-upgrade-notice)
 - [Usage](#usage)